Parameters of Hecke algebras for Bernstein components of p-adic groups: Introduction

 Our results about $F_4$ are useful in combination with \cite[\S 6]{SolHecke}.
 There we related the irreducible representations of an affine Hecke algebra with arbitrary positive $q$-parameters to the irreducible representations of the analogous algebra that has all $q$-parameters equal to 1.
 The problem was only that we could not handle certain label functions for type $F_4$ root systems.
 Theorem \ref{thm:F} shows that the label functions which could be handled well in \cite[\S 6]{SolHecke} exhaust the label functions that can appear for type $F_4$ root systems among affine Hecke algebras coming from reductive $p$-adic groups.\\

-\textbf{Acknowledgements.}\\ We are grateful to Anne-Marie Aubert and Geo Tam for their comments on earlier versions, and in particular for pointing out some problems.
-We thank the referee for his or her thorough report, which lead to clarification of some issues.
+\textbf{Acknowledgements.}\\ We are grateful to Anne-Marie Aubert, Geo Tam and Stefan Dawydiak for their comments on earlier versions, and in particular for pointing out some problems.
+We thank the referee for his or her report and comments, which helped to clarify some parts.

 {\arabic{section}.\arabic{equation}} \counterwithin*{equation}{section}